Causes of the 1948 Palestinian expulsion and flight: Criticisms of the "Arab leaders' endorsement of flight" explanation

 Morris and Flapan have been among the authors whose research has disputed the official Israeli version claiming that the refugee flight was in large part instigated by Arab leaders.
 More evidence is presented by Walid Khalidi.
-In his article, Khalidiat steps were taken by Arab governments to prevent Palestinians from leaving, ensuring that they remain to fight, including the denial by Lebanon and Syria of residency permits to Palestinian males of military age on April 30 and May 6 respectively.
+In his article, Khalidi argues that steps were taken by Arab governments to prevent Palestinians from leaving, ensuring that they remain to fight, including the denial by Lebanon and Syria of residency permits to Palestinian males of military age on April 30 and May 6 respectively.
 He also notes that a number of Arab radio broadcasts urged the inhabitants of Palestine to remain and discussed plans for an Arab administration there.

 Glazer (1980, p.
 101) writes that not only did Arab radio stations appeal to the inhabitants not to leave, but also that Zionist radio stations urged the population to flee, by exaggerating the course of battle, and, in some cases, fabricating complete lies.
 According to Glazer (1980, p.
 105), those who blame Arab news reports for the resulting panic flight include Polk et al. and Gabbay.
 They instead maintain that the Arabs overstated the case of Zionist atrocities, made the situation seem worse than it was and thus caused the population to flee.
 According to Glazer, Gabbay, in particular, has assembled an impressive listing of sources which describe Zionist cruelty and savagery.
 Glazer (1980, p.
 105) cites the work done by Childers which maintains that it was the Zionists who disseminated these stories, at a time when Arab sources were urging calm.
 He cites carefully composed "horror recordings" in which a voice calls out in Arabic for the population to escape because "the Jews are using poison gas and atomic weapons".
 In the opinion of Glazer (1980, p.
 108) one of the greatest weaknesses of the traditional Zionist argument—which attempts to explain the exodus as a careful, calculated and organized plan by various Arab authorities—is that it cannot account for the totally disorganized way in which the exodus occurred.
 As regards the evidence provided to support the idea that Arab leaders incited the flight of Palestinians, Glazer (1980, p.
 106) states, "I am inclined to prefer Childers[' research] because the sources he cites would have reached the masses....
 Gabbay's evidence, newspapers and UN documents, were designed for outside consumption, by diplomats and politicians abroad and by the educated and influential Arab decision makers.
 This is not the kind of material which would necessarily have been in the hands of the common Palestinian."